Towards accurate rescaling of a halo mass function: Summary and Discussion

 Another potential application of the rescaling may be the increase of precision on the high mass end.
 The idea is to run an existing simulation past $z=0$ in order to facilitate the growth of high mass haloes and thus increase statistics.
 Then the MF can be rescaled back to $z=0$ using equation (\ref{eq5}).
 For example, in order to reduce the statistical errors two times one needs to increase the number of haloes four times.
-For masses $M>10^{15}M_\odot$ to do so we need to go in future by $z=-0.33$ or 6 Gyr (in PLANCK cosmology).
+For masses $M>10^{15}M_\odot$, to do so we need to go in future by $z=-0.33$ or 6 Gyr (in PLANCK cosmology).

-One can also try to use the universal MF approach for a similar procedure of rescaling, i.e. to express a MF from a source simulation as a function of $\sigma$ and then to substitute $\sigma(M)$ for the target cosmology.
-In this approach the mass range of the resulting MF differs from that of the source simulation, what will not allow to use this method to increase the precision at high mass end as described above.
+One can also try to use the universal MF approach for a similar procedure of rescaling, i.e. to express an MF from a source simulation as a function of $\sigma$ and then to substitute $\sigma(M)$ for the target cosmology.
+In this approach, the mass range of the resulting MF differs from that of the source simulation, which will not allow the use of this method to increase the precision at high mass end as described above.
 Another problem will arise in the case of WDM since $\sigma$ weakly depends on $M$ for masses smaller than the filtering mass.
 Therefore $M(\sigma)$ becomes undefined for large enough $\sigma$ and, hence, this approach may fail in some cases when the source cosmology is WDM.